-"California ralia and 100 million as a flower of land."
+"California ralia and 100 raillians an

 "California relies on 100 million acres of land for food, water and habitat, and feeds the nation and world through its agricultural activities."

 "The \$50 billion California agriculture industry produces over 400 commodities, including over a third of the nation's vegetables and two-thirds of the nation's fruits and nuts."